#1 Ranked Children’s Hospital by U.S. News & World Report

 Individuals with sport related concussion will be evaluated and treated in the Sports Concussion Clinic.
 Consultation and recommendation for returning to play and work.
 When indicated, neuro-psychological testing to evaluate cognitive function and reaction time, which may include a computerized test and/or written evaluation.

-The Multidisciplinary Brain Injury Clinic provides the opportunity for a comprehensive assessment by healthcare professionals who treat and manage the ongoing effects of a head injury.
+The Brain Injury Center provides the opportunity for a comprehensive assessment by healthcare professionals who treat and manage the ongoing effects of a head injury.

-The Neurology Department provides evaluation and treamtent for individuals who have recently experienced a concussion.
+The Neurology Department provides evaluation and treatment for individuals who have recently experienced a concussion.

 Please bring the following items to the appointment: